DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ![[Frequency against n.PNG]]

-Using the slope of the curve, the value of the
+Using the curve above, the slope of the curve is determined to be 445.1.
+Using the equations stated in the previous part

 ## Procedure